 Cultures, adventure, heritage and history can be found in every one of Bermuda’s 21 square miles, and you’ll find some of the best the island has to offer offshore.

 With options for cruising, sailing, swimming and diving, it can feel like you’re drowning so many options it'd be impossible to tacklen them all over a two-week Bermuda vacation.
-Ideas for customizing your trip abound, however, on travel experience app Winnow offers a curated selection of adventure ideas that will have you living like a local.
+Ideas for customizing your trip abound, however, on travel experience app Winnow.
+This app offers a curated selection of adventure ideas that will have you living like a local.
 Download the app and browse the catalogue over a coffee at Rock Island Coffee, home to the island’s artists and dreamers, who gather at this familiar/cozy spot at all times of day.
 Their house-roasted coffee, freshly baked muffins and pastries will fill you up while you fill your schedule.
 Click “Request” on a sunset cocktail cruise to settle in to end the first full day of your Bermuda vacation in style and beauty.

 Dinner back on shore at 1609 keeps the harbour in view.
 The Hamilton Princess & Beach Club’s marina-side restaurant gives a lofty view of the water with a Dark ‘n Stormy® blend on tap, signature sangrias and bright fish tacos.